 The City of Dover will continue to undertake consolidated plan activities city-wide during the program year.
-Funds have been allocated for the rehabilitation of a single family home in the Downtown Development District Target Area which is primary a low income area with a high concentration of African Americans.
+Funds have been allocated for the exterior rehabilitation of single-family homes in the Downtown Development District Target Area which is primary a low-income area with a high concentration of African Americans.